josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 The new gc is further divided into eden,s0 & s1.
 All the new objects are created in eden space after a gc if it survives it is moved to s0 and in further rounds all objects are moved to s1.
 This means that at any given point s0 or s1 is not used simultaneously.
+> Note: Usually a soft leak can be seen as a steep curve in old gen

 #### finalise()
 > Note: Depreciated since java 9